storydrivendatasets-pre-2022-archive/nypd_stop_and_frisk/README.md

     - PRAGMA_INFO
     - Concatenation
     - Find columns with 14 commonalities

-- Quick unification
+## Phase 2 Quick collation

 - CREATE TABLE AS SELECT, UNION ALL
 - Manually rename fields for 2017 and 2018
-- Confirm general numbers:
+- Confirm general numbers for year and race

     ```sql
     SELECT year,